ichibrosan/multiware-framework-and-vpa/README.md

 couldn't test it as I didn't have the vpa xinetd service file setup correctly.

 2025002-18 01:52 dwg - I had an epiphany about the way things are working.
-Each executable is calling the environment class to setup the shared with all its valuable constructs.
-Actually the environment constructor only needs to be called when the shared instantiates for the first time (use of the create flag).
+Each executable is calling the environment class to set up the shared with all its valuable constructs.
+Actually the environment constructor only needs to be called when the shared instantiates for the first time (use of the "create" flag).
 After that the shared is already populated and all you need to do is use it.
 One way to optimize this, is to make each init call in the environment constructor conditional on the value of the associated shared data.
 For instance, if the szIface variable is empty, go ahead and call set_iface().
-If szIP is empty, call set(ip()...
+If szIP is empty, call set_ip()...
 This will hugely speed up the cgi scripts and utilities and save a lot of machine cycles.